dowlandaiello/goinit/README.md

 - Creates a go.mod file in the given package.
 - Initializes a git repository in the directory.
 - Sets the remote to "https://github.com/user/package.git".
+- Creates a new golang Dockerfile in the given directory that runs main.go (without any params).